-It was the first of many battles.
 Amalek attacked us without cause or reason.
-We did not threaten their nation or land.
-We were simply a newly emancipated people on our way to embrace our newfound destiny.
-But they attacked the stragglers, the weak and elderly, and so we were forced to fight.
 Moshe tasked Yehoshua with organizing and leading the army into battle.
-Yehoshua mobilized the fighting force and Moshe ascended the mountain to pray on behalf of the people.
-Moshe raised his hands in supplicatory prayer, yet the Torah tells us, that his “hands were heavy.”
-Why the need for this piece of information?
+As Yehoshua mobilized the fighting force, Moshe ascended the mountain and raised his hands in supplicatory prayer.
+The Torah then says, “Now Moshe’s hands were heavy.”
+But what does this mean?
+Of course, the literal meaning is obvious, yet it is strange that something so “mundane” would appear in the midst of this miraculous story.
+The fledging Jewish nation was not comprised of warriors; it was Divine intervention which saved the day.
+Couldn’t God have given Moshe a bit more strength?
 What is the Torah trying to teach us?
 Rashi comments, “Since he had been lax in [the performance of] the commandment [of warring against Amalek] and had appointed someone else in his stead, his hands became heavy.”
-Why did Moshe delegate this responsibility to Yehoshua instead of leading the army himself?
+Instead of answering our question, Rashi compounds it; why didn’t Moshe lead the army himself?
+Why did Moshe delegate this responsibility to Yehoshua?

-The Rebbe’s profound insight can be amplified.
-The Torah is teaching us that there is a time to plan and there is a time to act.
-Too often in life we put all our energy into planning and thinking.
-We have the 6-month plan, the 2-year plan and the 3-decade plan.
-Our plans are polished, well thought out and fully detailed.
-There is only one problem: we keep the plans neatly filed on our desk, but we never execute; we fail to engage in dynamic activity.
-There comes a time to stop planning and thinking and start doing and acting.
-This does not mean that we shouldn’t plan and think ahead.
-We must be forward thinking people who are able to see beyond our current circumstances.
-However, we must be careful to avoid overthinking things to the point of inactivity.
-Thinking and planning is important – but so is doing.
+The Rebbe’s profound insight yields two very important lessons.
+Lesson #1: When you see a Jew in need, don’t think – act.
+When there is a crisis, we can get caught in the planning of the response when, in fact, we need to mobilize and help.
+When you see someone suffering, don’t think about the best person to help, roll up your sleeves and do something.
+When you see something that is broken, don’t wait for the most capable person to fix it, try to make a difference right here and now.
+Lesson #2: Don’t spend your entire life planning.
+There is a time to plan and a time to act.
+Too often in life, we put all our energy into planning and thinking.
+We have the 6-month plan, the 2-year plan, and the 3-decade plan.
+Our plans are polished, well-thought-out, and fully detailed.
+There is only one problem; we keep the plans neatly filed on our desk – but we never execute, and we fail to engage in dynamic activity.
+There are times in life when one must stop planning and thinking and start doing and acting.
+This does not mean that we should not plan and think ahead.
+We must be forward-thinking people who are able to see beyond our current circumstances.
+We must be careful to avoid overthinking things to the point of inactivity.
+Thinking and planning are important – but so is doing.